monster-cookie/starfield-encounters-overhaul/MarketingSites/Bethesda/CreationDetails.md

 # Social Presence

+- Join the Venworks Discord Community for discussion, support, and beta feedback at https://discord.gg/DTbmrJDMxZ.
-- I can be found as Venpi hanging out in the Quarter Onion Games Discord server.
+- I can also usually be found as Venpi hanging out in the Quarter Onion Games Discord Server at https://discord.gg/quarteronion.
 - You can follow me on X as @monstercookiebd @ https://x.com/monstercookiebd
 - You can follow me on Threads as @monstercookiebd @ https://www.threads.net/@monstercookiebd